alexs2112/University-Notes/2023-Winter/ARKY205/32 - Origin of European Civilization.md

 	 - Minoans: Sir Arthur Evans named after Minotaur and King Minos of Crete

 ### Bronze Age
- - Convenient name for a crucial period between the dominance of small-scale faraming societies and the rise of major state level societies
+ - Convenient name for a crucial period between the dominance of small-scale farming societies and the rise of major state level societies
  - Bronze: Alloy of copper with lead, arsenic, tin (much less toxic)
 	 - Melts at a lower temperature than copper, easier to cast, produces a harder metal
  - Very little bronze is found on sites in this period, use varied over time and place